dreadnode/burpference/README.md

 The below bullets are cool ideas for the repo at a further stage or still actively developing.

-- **Scanner**
-  - An additional custom one-click "scanner" tab which scans an API target/schema with a selected model and reports findings/payloads and PoCs.
 - **Conversations**
   - Enhanced conversation turns with the model to reflect turns for both HTTP requests and responses to build context.
 - **Prompt Tuning**: